Mastering Korean Skincare: The Correct Layering Order

 Step 3: Essence

-While some might argue that essences are overrated, I find they play a vital role in hydration and skin texture.
+While some might argue that essences are overrated, they play a vital role in hydration and skin texture.
 Missha Time Revolution The First Treatment Essence (about 25,000 won / $21) is a cult favourite among many here.
 Apply this lightly with your hands to allow its nutrients to absorb.
+Essences are designed to be lightweight and easily absorbed, making them an ideal precursor to serums and heavier moisturisers.

 Step 4: Serum